 Building a recovery plan is not a “one-size-fits-all” process.
-As you move through your individual recovery journey, aftercare will shift and change to match your needs in different stages of care.
-Through every setback, challenge, and success, the continuum of care is designed to support you in your progress toward an independent life.
-Aftercare aims to help and guide you as you work toward relying less and less on clinical support.
+As a woman moves through their individual recovery journey, aftercare can shift and change to match their needs in different stages of care.
+Through every setback, challenge, and success, a continuum of care is designed to support those seeking recovery as they progress toward an independent life with less clinical support.

 Why Is a Continuum of Care Important?

 A continuum of care is a fundamental pathway to finding and building lifelong success in recovery.
 According to a journal article in Substance Abuse: Research and Treatment, SUD care models have traditionally been focused on stabilization and discharge.
 Traditional SUD treatment models support short-term recovery, but these models do little to account for co-occurring mental health conditions or chronic relapse.

 Clients struggling with SUD and co-occurring mental health conditions require support services that focus on building skills and goals for lifelong recovery.
 With an aftercare model that prioritizes a continuum of care, clients receive individual support and guidance to successfully move through the necessary stages of growth for long-term recovery.

 Aftercare at Grace Recovery TX and Emerge Recovery TX

 Our work at both Grace Recovery TX and Emerge Recovery TX is dedicated to the importance of aftercare as a support network for long-term recovery.
 We have seen firsthand how investing in the process of caring for the whole person in body, mind, and spirit can lead to more successful long-term outcomes for the women we work with every day.